 Canada has a mature, competitive and centrally regulated banking system.
-The Canadian banking sector is composed of domestically owned banks, subsidiaries of foreign banks operating in Canada as Canadian chartered banks ('foreign bank subsidiaries'), full-service branches of foreign banks, branches of foreign banks with limited access to Canadian source funding (referred to as lending branches) and foreign bank representative offices.
-The six largest Canadian banks by assets and market capitalisation are Royal Bank of Canada, the Toronto-Dominion Bank, the Bank of Nova Scotia, Bank of Montreal, Canadian Imperial Bank of Commerce and National Bank of Canada.
+The Canadian banking sector is composed of domestically owned banks, subsidiaries of foreign banks operating in Canada as Canadian chartered banks (foreign bank subsidiaries), full-service branches of foreign banks, branches of foreign banks with limited access to Canadian source funding (referred to as lending branches) and foreign bank representative offices.
+The six largest Canadian banks by assets and market capitalisation are Royal Bank of Canada, the Toronto-Dominion Bank, The Bank of Nova Scotia, Bank of Montreal, Canadian Imperial Bank of Commerce and National Bank of Canada, each of which has been designated by the Office of the Superintendent of Financial Institutions (OSFI), the Canadian federal bank regulator, as a domestic systemically important bank (D-SIB).
 These six banks account for more than 90 per cent of Canada's total banking assets.
-In addition to these domestic banks, as of 3 March 2014, there were 23 other domestic banks, 24 foreign bank subsidiaries, 25 full-service branches, four lending branches and 23 representative offices.
+In addition to these domestic banks, as of 2 April 2015, there were 22 other domestic banks, 24 foreign bank subsidiaries, 26 full-service branches, three lending branches and 25 representative offices.

 Canada also has an active public debt market in which domestic and foreign securities dealers assist clients in issuing and placing a wide variety of corporate and institutional commercial paper, medium-term notes, bonds, debentures and hybrid instruments.
 Many of the securities dealers are bank-owned.
-However, the banking sector is the dominant source of capital for those looking for conventional financing.
+However, the banking sector is the dominant source of capital for those seeking conventional financing.
 Canadian banks also dominate the residential and commercial mortgage market.
-Canada does not have a deep market for second-lien loans, mezzanine or venture capital finance, and merchant banking financing is relatively limited when compared to other competitive financing jurisdictions.
+Canada does not have a deep market for second-lien loans, mezzanine or venture capital finance, and merchant banking financing is relatively limited when compared with other competitive financing jurisdictions.
 Canada also has an active credit union and non-bank financial sector.